 “Yes!
 Lie down.
 That will help.”

 Melika watched in frozen horror as she lied down on Todd’s bed.
 Melika was making guttural moans.
 The words she could speak were slurred.
-Melika was drenched in sweat.
-The perspiration was rolling down her face in little rivulets.
+Perspiration was rolling down her face in little rivulets.

 After Melika lied down, Todd laid on his side next to her.
 He started to kiss Melika’s neck and her face and her shoulders.
 Melika’s dress zipped up in the back, and Todd started to undo the zipper.
 He slid Melika’s dress down her chest.
 Melika was wearing a bralette.
 She didn’t have large, noticeable breasts.
-That came with the territory of not being able to afford hormones or top surgery.
-Melika liked how the bralette made her feel.
-She liked the security it implied.
+That came with the territory of not being able to afford hormones or top surgery. bit she liked how the bralette made her feel and the security it implied.

 “I don’t… I’m not… No…”

 Melika stuttered and slurred the words as Todd slid the bralette over her head.
-Todd was either actively ignoring Melika’s protestations or was too distracted to care to listen.
 In the elevator, Melika’s muscles strained against their invisible restraints.
 She wanted to break free of Todd’s statuesque grasp.
 She wanted to reclaim control of her arms and her legs.
 Melika wanted to smash the glass walls showing her this nightmare.
 She wanted her fists to be drenched in blood and glass if that was what it took.

 After Todd removed Melika’s bralette, he started to give her a full back massage.
 Melika moaned in intoxicated pleasure but also moaned incoherent syllables of resistance and discomfort.
 Todd reached around and grabbed Melika’s chest.
 He squeezed her small breasts and softly pinched and tweaked her hard nipples.
 Melika watched as she started to get an erection underneath the light cloth of her dress.